k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/Linux/03_Fabric_6.xx_Setup_Single_DC_multi_nodes.md

-## Setup Kafka Cluster
+## Set up Kafka Cluster

 ### Load the Package

 1. Download the package from: [latest version](https://download.k2view.com/owncloud/index.php/s/kc3Zkc6RcaX48xE).

-2. Connect to Linux as "kafka" user and copy the package to the home directory.
+2. Connect to Linux as a 'kafka' user and copy the package to the home directory.

 3. Untar the package (the package name varies based on the version) as follows: